randym/axlsx/README.md

    - Added in support for serializing to StringIO
    - Added in support for using shared strings table.
 This makes most of the features in axlsx interoperable with iWorks Numbers
    - Added in support for fixed column_widths
-   - Removed unneded depenencies on activesupport and i18n
+   - Removed unneeded dependencies on active-support and i18n

 - ** February.2.12**: 1.0.16 release
    https://github.com/randym/axlsx/compare/1.0.15...1.0.16
    - Bug fix for schema file locations when validating in rails
    - Added hyperlink to images
-   - date1904 now automatically set in bsd and mac environments
+   - date1904 now automatically set in BSD and mac environments
    - removed whitespace/indentation from xml outputs
    - col_style now skips rows that do not contain cells at the column index